opencybersecurityalliance/casp/Plugfests/2024-03-NorthernVirginia/UseCases/PractitionerUseCases/WitchyWashy/IIS-ProCap360/ProCap360workPlan4-5.md

 ### 9.1 - Status

-4/1 - complete draft workplan
+4/1 - complete draft workplan - In Process 4-5

-4/2 add workplan to Cybervillage page - gather CACAO example
+4/2 add workplan to Cybervillage page - gather CACAO example - stretch goal

-4/2 gather apps and SBOMs into a process project
+4/2 gather apps and SBOMs into a process project -Done 4-5.

-4/3 finalize complete draft workplan
+4/3 finalize complete draft workplan In Process 4-5

-4/4 add workplan to Cybervillage page - gather CACAO example
+4/4 add workplan to Cybervillage page - gather CACAO example In Process 4-5

-4/4 gather apps and SBOMs into a process project

-4/4 finalize priority plane and reports
+4/5 Upload Logos to github

 ### 9.2 - Next Steps and Schedule
-Attend review meeting April 5
+Attend review meeting April 5  Done
 Prep materials for 4/10 arrival and setup
 Attend onsite Village 4/11 and 4/12